Klopka: Serbia

 In its home country, Klopka's reviews were mixed.
 Popboks webmagazine calls it a movie whose great potential wasn't properly utilized.
 Its reviewer Miloš Cvetković praises the depiction of the father character's introspectiveness and emotional withdrawal following the murder, but criticizes the filmmaker's tendency to raise this family's personal drama into a general societal symbolic realm without first establishing them enough as specific people with specific individual identities.
 Because of that, Cvetković says, it feels like the point of no return is reached far too soon without properly exploring other options and as such feels like it wasn't the absolute last resort for the father.

 The movie became the official Serbian entry for the Best Foreign Movie category at the 2008 Academy Awards.
 It made the shortlist of nine films, but failed to get into the final five.

 Other festivals

 Success at Berlinale opened the doors of various festivals across the globe.
 After showing at the 2008 Portland International Film Festival, the movie was reviewed by website Cinematical.

+Critical responseKlopka has an approval rating of 60% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 5.1/10.

 Hollywood remake

 Ever since its favourable showing at the 2007 Berlinale, as well as affirmative notices in The Hollywood Reporter and Variety that followed, the sale of Klopka rights to a Hollywood studio was mentioned by various press outlets.
 In April 2008, Hollywood production company Alcon Entertainment closely affiliated with Warner Bros. bought an option to remake the movie within 18 months of the purchase.